All LLC formations and consultations can be conducted in-person, via video conference or teleconference

 Timeline: An LLC generally takes 7-14+ days to form with the California Secretary of State once the documents are completed, signed and filed.
 This is the regular processing timeframe and is subject to delays if the Secretary of State’s office is busy.

-From the initial consultation, our office generally requests 48-hours to draft the documents (though earlier requests can be accommodated) for your review.
-Once approved, we file for your LLC; then the State’s timeline takes over.
+From retention, our office generally requests 48-hours to draft and file the documents with the Secretary of State (though earlier requests can be accommodated).

-Thus, a regular LLC filing generally takes 9-16+ days from the date of the initial consultation.
+Thus, a regular LLC filing generally takes 9-16+ days from the date of retention.

-For an additional “rush fee” (to the state, not our office), of $350 – $750, you can have an LLC formed within 24-hours ($350) or instantly ($750).
-This process however requires someone physically going to Sacramento to file.
-Our office uses experienced attorney service providers to achieve this goal, generally around $100 additional fee to that third-party.
+For an additional “rush fee” (to the state, not our office), of $350, you can have an LLC formed within 24-hours.
 Any rush fees are passed-through to the client with no up-charge.

 Contact our office to discuss your LLC needs, or book an appointment now if ready to proceed.